pabloemilio97/CompilersFinalProject/README.md

 ## Program structure

-A Compilord program starts with all the name of the program, followed by all the declaration of the global variables, declaration of the functions and the main function
+A Whale program starts with the name of the program, followed by the declaration of the global variables, functions and finally the main function.

+1. Declaration of program
-1. Global Variables Declarations
+2. Global Variables Declarations
-2. Functions
+3. Functions
-3. Main Function
+4. Main Function

+        program myProgram;
+        let float x, arr[10], matrix[5][5];
+        let int i;

+        void modifyGlobalFloat(){
+          x = 1.7;
+        }

+        int sumTwo(int a)
+        let int two;
+        {
+          two = 2;
+          return a + two;
+        }

+        main(){
+          i = sumTwo(5);
+          modifyGlobalFloat();
+        }

 ## Data Types

 ### Primitive types

-Compilord language allows for the following primitive types:
+Whale language allows for the following primitive types:

-- Integer: positive or negative numbers, without decimals, of unlimited length.
+- Integer: positive numbers without decimals, of unlimited length.
-  - Ex.: -1, 0, 1, 2, 3.
+  - Ex.: 0, 1, 2, 3.
+  - To calculate negative numbers, use an operation!
+Ex.
+5 * (0 - 1) to get -5
 - Float: positive or negative numbers that can contain decimals.
   - Ex: -1.5, 0, 1.5, 2.0, 3.75.
-- Char: stores the value of a char
+- Char: upper case or lower case letters between quotations.
-  - Ex.: "a", "b", "c"
+  - Ex.: "a", "b", "C"

 The language follows arithmetic logic: [Logical Arithmetic](#logical-arithmetic)